 State Highway Safety Showcase

-The Nevada Office of Traffic Safety (OTS) received a grant from GHSA and the Foundation for Advancing Alcohol Responsibility (Responsibility.org) to help law enforcement recognize and arrest drug-impaired drivers.
-This grant funding came at a particularly key time as Nevada legalized recreational marijuana use.
+The Nevada Office of Traffic Safety (OTS) received a grant from GHSA and Responsibility.org to help law enforcement recognize and arrest drug-impaired drivers.

-The Wisconsin Department of Transportation (WisDOT) received a GHSA and the Foundation for Advancing Alcohol Responsibility's (Responsibility.org) 2017 drug-impaired driving grant.
-With this funding, WisDOT provided Advanced Roadside Impairment Driving Enforcement (ARIDE) training to 310 law enforcement officers throughout the state.
+With funding from Responsibility.org, WisDOT provided Advanced Roadside Impairment Driving Enforcement (ARIDE) training to 310 law enforcement officers throughout the state.

-In 2017, Ford Driving Skills for Life (Ford DSFL) awarded the Nebraska Department of Transportation Highway Safety Office (NDOT-HSO) a grant to support the state's teen driving efforts.
-NDOT-HSO used this grant to host two events in Lincoln and Papillion to teach local teens the importance of safe driving behaviors.
+NDOT-HSO used a grant from Ford DSFL to host two events in Lincoln and Papillion to teach local teens the importance of safe driving behaviors.

 The Kentucky Office of Highway Safety (KOHS) partnered with the Kentucky Speedway for “Buckle Up in Your Truck 225.”